mflink3012/spaceengineers-mod-teleportingsensors/README.md

 1. *Bzzzzt!* Find your self in the other teleporter gate.
 1. Step out quickly, or you will get into a teleporter loop. *Improve this with `teleporter.offset`!*

+**IMPORTANT:** Make sure there is no space at the beginning of the lines.
+You will get them by accident, if you just copy and paste the code from here.

 # Custom Data (Properties)

 ## Properties on the sensors